 As per DigitalOcean, as soon as they discovered the issue with their MailChimp account on 8th August, they tried contacting MailChimp via various available methods.
 But they got their first response on the 10th confirming the MailChimp security breach.

 Whereas MailChimp suspected and also stated that mainly crypto-related customers were targeted by the attackers in this cyber breach.
 They also confirmed the suspension of the accounts where suspicious activities were detected as a measure to prevent data access.
-They also told that the attackers breached using social engineering and phishing techniques.
+They also said that the attackers breached using social engineering and phishing techniques.
 As a result, hackers accessed around 214 MailChimp accounts.

 The cloud giant’s investigation indicated that the password was changed by the attacker’s IP address x.213.155.164.
 However, the accounts were not accessed due to the two-factor authentication as the second factor was not completed by the attackers.